Classifying complements for groups. Applications: Introduction

 The factorization problem as well as the bicrossed product were introduced and studied in other fields such as topological groups, local compact groups, Hopf algebras, groups and Lie algebras etc. The results presented here for groups can be used as a model for developing similar theories in the fields listed above.
-For Hopf algebras and Lie algebras the problem was recently solved in \cite{ABM}.
+For Hopf algebras and Lie algebras we refer to \cite{ABM} and for associative algebras to \cite{AAL}.